NASA-AMMOS/3DTilesRendererJS/src/core/renderer/API.md

 tiles to load first.
 Prevents visual gaps and flashing during camera movement.

 Based in part on [Cesium Native tile selection](https://cesium.com/learn/cesium-native/ref-doc/selection-algorithm-details.html).

-Default is `false`, which uses the previous approach of loading all parent and sibling tiles for guaranteed smooth transitions.

 > [!WARNING]
 > Setting is currently incompatible with plugins that split tiles and on-the-fly generate and